SnapperGee/periodic-element/README.md

 - period
 - block
 - oxidation states
-- and electron configuration
+- electron configuration
+- electronegativity
+- atomic_radius
+- ionization_energy
+- electron_affinity
+- melting_point
+- boiling_point
+- density
+- standard_state

 This is the type of object returned by the exported `Elements` object.
-Cases of this class being used external to this module will probably not be too common, but an example of its usage is:
+Cases of this class being used external to this module will probably not be too common, as this module exports concrete instantiated objects for all elements (as of writing this).
+An example of its usage is:

 ```lua
 local Element = require("periodic-element.element")